PlayForm/Compress/README.md

 > [!IMPORTANT]
 >
-> Use `Compress` last in your integration list for the best optimization.
+> Use `Compress` last in your integration list for the best optimizations.

 ## Installation